ThinkConsortiumOnBlockchain/Proof-WhitePaper/readme.md

 An asset’s existence will be initiated by a user who can be an institution, an individual, or a proxy acting on behalf of either.
 User interaction with the underlying system will be handled by the UI with all actions on an asset  being recorded and handled by the DAD’s underlying protocol.

 The DAD protocol will have a dual layer verification scheme consisting of payment verification and transaction verification.
 For payment verification, Proof will check that actions on the parent chain successfully occurred using a standard Simple Payment Verification (SPV) proof such as the broom filter [A] or the proposed Ethereum Light client.
-Second, before sending, the Proof builds and formats transactions insuring solid interoperability between blockchains.
+Second, before sending, Proof builds and formats transactions insuring solid interoperability between blockchains.

 The DAD also holds any keys or authentication information in an encrypted format in order create transactions and verify identity to scopic oracles.
 Initially, the encrypted storage will resemble the implementations laid out in Storj’s MetaDisk white paper.